nvijayap/w/README.md

 ## Notable Quotes

 ```
-I tell you all, with my Divine Authority, that you and I are not “WE,” but “ONE.” - Meher Baba
+I tell you all, with my Divine Authority, that you and I are not “WE,” but “ONE” - Meher Baba
 ```